ferlicjl/diffpop/README.md

     -   differentiation (*γ*<sub>1</sub>/*γ*<sub>2</sub>)
     -   de-differentiation (*ζ*)
     -   apoptosis (*δ*)
--   âiâ events maintain the population size
+-   "i" events maintain the population size
     -   asymmetric differentiation (*β*)
--   âi+1â events result in a one-cell surplus
+-   "i+1" events result in a one-cell surplus
     -   mitosis (*α*)

 Mutations in DIFFpop occur only during mitosis events.
 Each mitosis event results in a new mutation with probability *μ*.
 Thus, in the MPP population, the rate of mitosis events resulting in a new mutation is *α*<sub>(*M**P**P*)</sub>*μ*<sub>(*M**P**P*)</sub> and the rate of mitosis events resulting in no mutation is *α*<sub>(*M**P**P*)</sub>(1 − *μ*<sub>(*M**P**P*)</sub>).
 Mutations accumulate according to the infinite allele assumption, that is, a new mutation leads to a new allele that has yet to be seen in the population.